Geometric zeta functions for higher rank p-adic groups

+In this section we explain the connection between the current zeta function in several variables and the zeta functions occurring in a generalized Ihara formula in the paper \cite{KLW}.

 The vertices of the building of $G=\PGL_3(F)$ are parametrized by homothety classes of $\CO$-lattices in $F^3$.
+Let $v_F:F^\times\to\Z$ denote the valuation of the local field $F$.
 The group $G$ acts transitively on the latter, but the index three subgroup $G'$ of all $g\in G$ with $v_F(\det(g))\equiv 0\mod(3)$ has three orbits, which are given by the representatives

 We say a vertex $v$ is of \e{type} $j\mod(3)$, if it is in the $G'$-orbit of $L_j$.
 We assume from now on, that $\Ga$ is contained in $G'$, so that $\Ga$ preserves types of vertices.

 A geodesic $c$ in $\CB$ or $\Ga\bs \CB$ is called \e{rational}, if it contains a point of the zero skeleton and is called \e{integral}, if it is contained in the 1-skeleton of $\CB$ or $\Ga\bs \CB$.
 Every integral geodesic is rational.
 The vertices on an integral geodesic either have consecutive types $0,1,2$ or $2,1,0$.
 In the first case, the geodesic is called \e{positive} in the latter it is \e{negative}.
 The inverse of a positive geodesic is negative and vice versa.
 A geodesic parallel to an integral positive geodesic is also called positive.